AlexShkarin/pyLabLib/docs/devices/Andor.rst

 Andor SDK 2
 -----------------------

 This is an older SDK, which mainly involves older cameras.
-It has been tested with Andor iXon and Andor Luca.
+It has been tested with Andor iXon, Luca, and Newton.

 The code is located in :mod:`pylablib.devices.Andor`, and the main camera class is :class:`pylablib.devices.Andor.AndorSDK2Camera<.AndorSDK2.AndorSDK2Camera>`.